StylianosBairamis/scheduling_algorithms/README.md

 - **SRTF** (Shortest Remaining Time First)
 - **Round Robin** (any quantum)

--See assignment pdf for more details.
+See assignment pdf for more details.